 Oral cancer is not a pleasant subject, but one that we would like to discuss with you.
 You see, almost 30,000 new cases of oral cancer will occur this year and about one-third that number will die from the disease.
-Remember, oral cancer is preventable – and can be cured – if detected early.
+Remember, mouth cancer is preventable – and can be cured – if detected early.

 About Oral Cancer